akashpatel29/SQL-Interview-Questions/README.md

 AT SINGLE COLUMN LEVEL

-# What is database normalization?
+# What is database normalization ?
 Database normalization is the process of organizing the fields and tables of a relational database to minimize redundancy and dependency.
 Normalization usually involves dividing large tables into smaller (and less redundant) tables and defining relationships among them.
 Normalization is a bottom-up technique for database design.

 The evolution of Normalization theories is illustrated below: